 Underinsured coverage is designed to cover injury costs if you are involved in an accident with a driver whose coverage is not enough to pay for damages.
 In most states, law requires auto insurance companies to offer this coverage to all motorists.
 The benefits are limited to the amount of your personal liability coverage and do not include property damage.

-If you’re in situation, you must promptly notify your insurance company that you intend to file an underinsured motorist claim and the time to do so is limited.
+If you’re in a situation, you must promptly notify the insurance company that you intend to file an underinsured motorist claim, and the time to do so is limited.